VaidehiPusadkar/SGM/README.md

 This step involves the segmentation and clustering of each genome based on the specied Markov model order and the threshold for genome segmentation, contiguous clustering and noncontiguous clustering.
 The Markov model order is used here for the calculation of divergence measure used in genome clustering.
 To execute this step:
-1. Place the genome file for modeling in the "db_folder", which currently contains an example FASTA genome file.
+1. Place the genome file for modeling in the "db_Genomes" folder, which currently contains an example FASTA genome file.
 2. Run the shell script in the Linux terminal:

  `sh Step_1.sh`

 Once the clustered file is generated for a particular genome, there is no need to regenerate the clusters for that same genome.
 To add a new genome to the database, create a new database folder, add the genome (.fna file) to that folder, and rerun the  `sh Step_1.sh`  command, changing the name of the input folder.
-Alternatively, you can delete the previous genome files in the "db_folder" folder and add the new genomes to that folder before running the command again.
+Alternatively, you can delete the previous genome files in the "db_Genomes" folder and add the new genomes to that folder before running the command again.

 The output of this steps:
 1. New folder "clustered_genomes" - containing clustered FASTA (.fa) files for each genome.
 2. A "Genomes.txt",listing the absolute path of all the clusterd genomes to be modeled in the next step of taxonomic classifcation.

-Note: The increase in the number of genome (.fna) files in the "db_folder" will result in a corresponding increase in the number of cluster files.
+Note: The increase in the number of genome (.fna) files in the "db_Genomes" folder will result in a corresponding increase in the number of cluster files.
 Since the number of clusters varies for each genome, there is a potential for a high number of cluster files.
 While this does not significantly impact memory, it may lead to longer completion times for the analysis due to the higher number of models involved.

 ## 2. Taxonomic classification of the genome